 Keep all windows open.
 Opening windows is a given to help circulate air through your RV.
-You will need at least two windows open, on each side of your rig, so that cooler outside air and circulate through.
-If you have your roof fans running, they will require at least one open window to suck cooler air inside.
+You will need at least two windows open, on each side of your rig, so that outside air can come in and blow out the other.
+If you have your roof fans running, they will require at least one open window to suck outside air inside.

 Open your ramp door.
 If you have a toy hauler, open the ramp door.
 This will let in lots of outside air, and help keep you cool.
 To keep flying insects out, buy a toy hauler ramp door bug screen.
 Classic Accessories makes a heavy duty ramp door screen that holds up to abuse.
 (See it on Amazon).

 Don’t Park on Asphalt.
 Asphalt is notorious for reflecting heat back up.
 If you’re parked on it, you’ll never stay cool in the Summer.
 By contrast, camping on earth covered with a short layer of grass, scrub, or chaparral, does pretty well in absorbing sunshine and holding it down into the ground.

 Camp Next to Lakes.
 Lakes will absorb direct sunlight and prevent that heat from rising up back.
 Meanwhile, late afternoon breezes will blow over a lake and send cooled air into your open windows.